 - Please wait for it to appear in the search result, and when it does, right-click on it, and choose to delete.

-- It will ask you for permanent deletion; click Yes.
+- It will ask you to confirm the permanent deletion; click Yes.

-- It will also ask you for the confirmation action; click on the Continue tab.
+- It will also ask you to confirm; click the Continue tab.

-- When the UAC prompt appears to you, click on the Continue button.
+- When the UAC prompt appears, click the Continue button.

 - It will ask you for the permanent deletion; click Yes.